Class III Antiarrhythmics (Potassium Channel Blockers)

 |ibutilide||atrial flutter and fibrillation (acute termination)||activates slow inward Na+ currents during early phase 3 and inhibits opening of repolarizing K+ channels, which delays repolarization and increases ERP; IV only; can cause life-threatening ventricular arrhythmias; infrequent non-cardiac side effects|

 |dofetilide||atrial flutter and fibrillation; paroxysmal supraventricular tachycardia (off-label)||approved for acute atrial flutter and fibrillation; very selective K+-channel blocker; can cause life-threatening ventricular arrhythmias|

 Abbreviations: IV, intravenous.

-All of these compounds, like Class I compounds, are proarrhythmic as well as being antiarrhythmic.
+These drugs, like Class I drugs, are proarrhythmic as well as being antiarrhythmic.
 For example, the increase in action potential duration can produce torsades de pointes (a type of ventricular tachycardia), especially in patients with long-QT syndrome.
-Amiodarone, because of its Class IV effects, can cause bradycardia and atrioventricular block, and therefore is contraindicated in patients with heart block, or sinoatrial node dysfunction.
+Amiodarone, because of its Class IV effects, can cause bradycardia and atrioventricular block, and therefore is contraindicated in patients with heart block or sinoatrial node dysfunction.